Company to launch fans pending final green light from Ottawa

 In the midst of the current crisis, automakers in various countries, from Ferrari to Ford to Canadian parts manufacturers, are discussing possible roles in the production of medical supplies.

-Flavio Volpe, head of the Auto Parts Manufacturers Association of Canada, said he was inundated last week with calls from members to get involved.
+Flavio Volpe, head of the Canadian Auto Part Manufacturers Association, said he was inundated last week with calls from members to get involved.

 He said 16 companies expressed interest at the start of the week, while automatic production lines were still running; By the end of the week, with most of the production shutdown by the pandemic, he said he received 50 more inquiries in one day.